status-im/nimbus-eth1/fluffy/README.md

 # See available command line options
 ./build/fluffy --help

-# Example command: Run the client and connect to a bootnode.
+# Example command: Run the client and connect to a bootstrap node.
-./build/fluffy --log-level:debug --bootnode:enr:<base64 encoding of ENR>
+./build/fluffy --bootstrap-node:enr:<base64 encoding of ENR>
 ```

 ### Update and rebuild fluffy client